 Texas lantana needs very well-draining soil.
-It thrives in poor soil, as well, making it a good choice for tough spots.
-It prefers acidic to slightly acidic soil with a pH level of 5.5 to 6.5.
+It also thrives in poor soil, making it a good choice for tough spots.
+It prefers acidic to slightly acidic soil with a pH of 5.5 to 6.5.

 How to plant

 Water deeply.
-Mulch around the plant with 1 to 2 inches of mulch, without letting the mulch touch the plant’s stems.
+Spread 1 to 2 inches of mulch around the plant, being careful not to let the mulch touch the plant’s stems.

-Texas lantana needs full sun exposure, or at least 7 to 8 hours of direct sunlight per day.
+Texas lantana needs full sun exposure, or at least 7 to 8 hours of direct sunlight daily.